chaddotson/container-membership-benchmark/README.md

 # container-membership-benchmark
 This repo contains code to test container membership.
 Namely the "in" operator.

-This repo includes benchmarks for a list, set, frozenset and dict implementation.
+It includes benchmarks for a list, set, frozenset and dict implementation.
 This will execute using both the default python interpretor and pypy (if installed).

 **Objective:**